DHAMEEM-ANZAARI/OnlineTest/README.md

 | `check()` | Validates whether the currently selected radio button is the correct answer |
 | `actionPerformed()` | Handles Next, Bookmark, dynamic Bookmark-N, and Result button clicks |

-## Known Limitations

-- Questions and answers are **hardcoded** (not loaded from a file or database)
-- Uses `null` layout with manually set pixel bounds — not responsive to window resizing
-- No input validation preventing skipping a question without selecting an answer
-- Bookmark buttons are placed with a fixed offset (`480, 20 + 30*x`) and can overflow the window if many questions are bookmarked
-- Exiting via the Result dialog calls `System.exit(0)` directly

-## Possible Improvements

-- Load questions from an external file (JSON/CSV) instead of hardcoding
-- Use `GridBagLayout` or a modern layout manager for responsiveness
-- Add a timer/countdown for the test
-- Persist bookmarks and results between sessions
-- Migrate to JavaFX for a more modern UI